vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 - Saving to an external database, preferences, or files.
 - Creating shortcuts.

+> ⚠️ The lookup key may change if it's constituent RawContacts that are not associated with an
+> Account (local, unsynced, source id is null) gets its primary display name source updated
+> (name, email, or phone).
+Therefore, it is recommended to use the Contact ID as a fallback
+> in case the lookup key has changed.

 Use the **Contact ID** for everything else.

 - Performing read/write operations in the same function call or session in your app.